thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 - "token_requests" is an array of TokenRequest satisfying the above constraint.

-Note that when serialiazed in network byte order, BatchTokenRequest:

-- is prepended with a 2-octet integer representing the length of its underlying byte array.
-This is not the number of TokenRequest.

-- has each of its TokenRequest serialized in network byte order.
-Specifically, this implies each TokenRequest is prepended with its length as a 2-octet integer.

 The Client then generates an HTTP POST request to send to the Issuer Request URL, with the BatchTokenRequest as the content.
 The media type for this request